 The concept of bullet journal keys was created by Ryder Carroll, the Bullet Journal method creator.

 The key to bullet journal rapid logging is the bullet key (pun intended!).
-Rapid Logging is you can capture the information with a lot less content and organize it with bulleted lists.
+Rapid Logging is when you can capture the information with a lot less content and organize it with bulleted lists.

-For rapid logging each bullet journal icon is a visual demonstration to classify an entry into either task, event or notes, and you change the symbol as you get on with your tasks.
+For rapid logging, each bullet journal icon is a visual demonstration to classify an entry into either task, event, or notes, and you change the symbol as you get on with your tasks.